 New Deal for Consumers: European collective redress on the way

 In December, we discussed the possibility that in 2018 the European Commission would adopt consumer collective redress rules in every EU member states.
-The Commission will soon publish its New Deal for Consumers that will propose a revision of the current EU consumer directives.
+The Commission will publish in April its New Deal for Consumers that will propose a revision of the current EU consumer directives.
 This is partly in response to several mass-harm cases, such as the 2015 diesel emissions issue, the 2017 mass flight cancellations and the more recent France baby milk contamination.

 In this context, the report published on 26 January by the European Commission is looking at the progresses made by Member States on the implementation of collective redress measures following the Commission’s 2013 Recommendation.